 Picture Credit: Angelica Torices

-Every day I walk past a Tyrannosaurus skeleton to get to my office, and my office is part of the exhibits at the museum, which means I get to see people enjoying that same Tyrannosaurus as much as I do.
+“Every day I walk past a Tyrannosaurus skeleton to get to my office, and my office is part of the exhibits at the museum, which means I get to see people enjoying that same Tyrannosaurus as much as I do.
 In the summers I head out to the field to dig up dinosaurs in places like Utah, Alberta, and even sometimes Mongolia!
-The rest of the time, I’m thinking about Ankylosaurs, the armoured dinosaurs with lots of spikes.
+The rest of the time, I’m thinking about Ankylosaurs, the armoured dinosaurs with lots of spikes.”

-Why the Ankylosauridae?
+Why the Ankylosauria?

-I’ve always liked Ankylosaurs (well, I’ve always liked all dinosaurs!), but I became particularly interested in them when I started to think about what kind of project I wanted to do for my MSc thesis.
-I kept seeing pictures in books of armoured dinosaurs using their tail clubs to defend themselves from predators, and I wondered if there was a way we could figure out if they could have done that.
-So, some of the first projects I worked on looked at how fast and hard these dinosaurs could swing their tail into something, and what would happen to the tail when they smashed it into another object.
+“I became particularly interested in them [armoured dinosaurs] when I started to think about what kind of project I wanted to do for my MSc thesis.
+I kept seeing pictures in books of Ankylosaurs using their tail clubs to defend themselves from predators and I wondered if there was a way we could figure out if they could have done that.
+Some of the first projects I worked on looked at how fast and hard Ankylosaurs could swing their tail into something and what would happen to the tail when they smashed into another object.”